OssianGH/booky/README.md

 ### Models

-Contains data models and business logic.
+-`modelo/`: Contains the model classes that represent the data and handle data operations.

 ### Views

-Contains the UI components and views.
+-`vista/`: Contains the view classes that define the GUI components.